 Allow new evidence of achievement to replace old evidence. (pp. 13-19)

-The diagnostic assessment, typically given at the beginning of an instructional unit or school year, will determine students' prior knowledge, strengths, weaknesses, and skill level.
-It will help you to adjust curriculum or provide for remediation.
+Diagnostic assessments, typically given at the beginning of an instructional unit or school year, will determine students' prior knowledge, strengths, weaknesses, and skill level.
+They help educators to adjust curriculum or provide for remediation.
 According to Tomlinson and McTighe (2006) in Integrating Differentiated Instruction & Understanding by Design, they can also help "identify misconceptions, interests, or learning style preferences," and help with planning for differentiated instruction.
 Assessments might take the forms of "skill-checks, knowledge surveys, nongraded pre-tests, interest or learning preference checks, and checks for misconceptions" (p.
 71).
 Thus, pretests help "to isolate the things your new students already know as well as the things you will need to teach them" (Popham, 2003, Chapter 1, section: Using Tests to Determine Students' Entry Status).
 Further, "A pretest/post-test evaluative approach ... can contribute meaningfully to how teachers determine their own instructional impact" (Chapter 1, section: Using Tests to Determine the Effectiveness of Instruction).